redhat-appstudio/rhtap-utils/rhtap-cli-release/README.md

 # RHTAP-CLI release

-Consists of the script rhtap-cli-konflux.sh that automates the creation of MR's to add new applicatoin version in konflux and release new version application through konflux.
+Consists of the script tssc-konflux.sh that automates the creation of MR's to add new applicatoin version in konflux and release new version application through konflux.

 NOTE: rhtap-cli-stream.yaml is expected to be in order by version.
 Oldest version first entry
       in file and new version last entry in file.

-## rhtap-cli-konflux.sh
+## tssc-konflux.sh

 Script updates the appropriate files and creates the MR to either add new application version to konflux or release new version.
 It is left to